-OW THAT PEOPLE have been receiving the Brébeuf Hymnal, we have been hearing the most wonderful comments—people can’t believe how beautiful it is!
+OW THAT PEOPLE have been receiving the Brébeuf Hymnal, we have been hearing the most wonderful comments—people can’t believe how powerful it is!
 On the telephone, folks have said: “I’ve been waiting my whole life for a Catholic hymnal like this.”
 Several have been intrigued by the color pages, which include samples of plainsong with Indian languages instead of Latin.
 1

 Folks, this is a real thing!
 Thousands of pages were created and printed in the 19th century.
 Check out how Mass VIII appeared in an Iroquoian Graduale from 1865: